Considering Dry Needling therapy as a recovery option? Naturally, you may be curious about the Pros and Cons of Dry Needling.

 As clinical experts in movement analysis, our Physical Therapists understand the importance of targeting the correct tissue.
 This specific targeting takes the stress off of an injured area, helping you maintain the gains made in treatment.
 We are also experts in exercise prescription, so teaching you how to utilize the movement once achieved is critical.

-Conclusion: The benefits of dry Needling Outweight The Cons
+Conclusion: The benefits of dry Needling Outweigh The Cons

 Dry Needling is one of the most beneficial techniques we can utilize to shorten recovery time.